ramgopireddy/rhacm-workshop/05.Governance-Risk-Compliance/README.md

 <hub> $ oc delete project rhacm-policies
 ```

-1. For this exercise, create a fork of the next GitHub repository - [https://github.com/tosin2013/rhacm-workshop](https://github.com/tosin2013/rhacm-workshop)
+1. For this exercise, you can create a fork of the next GitHub repository - [https://github.com/tosin2013/rhacm-workshop](https://github.com/tosin2013/rhacm-workshop).
+This will allow for testing to directly edit policies from git.
+If you do want to use the fork, please replace the urls with your own forked repo for the duration of this exercise.

-    As a result, you will have your own version of the repository - [https://github.com/&lt;your-username>/rhacm-workshop](https://github.com/tosin2013/rhacm-workshop)
+    As a result, you will have your own version of the repository - [https://github.com/&lt;your-username>/rhacm-workshop](https://github.com/&lt;your-username>/rhacm-workshop)

-2. Afterwards, create a namespace on which you will deploy the RHACM resources (Use the namespace.yaml file in the forked repository) -
+2. Afterwards, create a namespace on which you will deploy the RHACM resources (Use the namespace.yaml file in the repository) -

 ```
-<hub> $ oc apply -f https://raw.githubusercontent.com/<your-github-username>/rhacm-workshop/master/05.Governance-Risk-Compliance/exercise/namespace.yaml
+<hub> $ oc apply -f https://raw.githubusercontent.com/tosin2013/rhacm-workshop/master/05.Governance-Risk-Compliance/exercise/namespace.yaml
 ```

 3. Now, clone the official policy-collection GitHub repository to your machine.
 The repository contains a binary named **deploy.sh**.
 The binary is used to associate policies in a GitHub repository to a running Red Hat Advanced Cluster Management for Kubernetes cluster.